mongodb/docs-compass/source/includes/fact-non-utf8-data.rst

 message: ``Invalid UTF-8 string in BSON document``, you can set the ``enableUtf8Validation`` URI option to ``false``.

-The following connection string disables UTF8 validation with the URI
+The following URI disables UTF8 validation:
-parameter:

 .. code-block:: javascript